Dunebook/PreactCrud/README.md

     your tests

-Read the omplete tutorial on [codesource](https://codesource.io/building-a-crud-application-using-preact/).
+Read the complete tutorial on [codesource](https://codesource.io/building-a-crud-application-using-preact/).